 • The Sales tab is disabled by default.
-See Section 7.5, "Configuration Properties" [202].
+The Swipe Card area can be enhanced with a password entry field where the RFID is captured.
+See Section 7.5, "Configuration Properties" [206].

 Figure 7.2.
 Point-of-Sale: Sales

 If PaperCut Personal User Account is enabled, the amount is charged to the personal PaperCut" user account instead of SavaPage (as will be shown in the top of the dialog).